Social Events

 At the end of the technical sessions in the morning, the buses leave from the conference venue to Psili-Ammos, one of the two sandy beaches in the island.
 Psili-Ammos is also the closest point on the island to Turkey.
 The afternoon program does not include any formal activity and the attendees are free to enjoy the great sea and tasty food from the local restaurants.

-The conference dinner will be organized in the village of Agios Konstantinos (restaurant To Kyma).
+The conference dinner will be organized in the village of Karlovassi (restaurant Dionysos).
 During the dinner, the Stamatis Vassiliadis Best Paper Award will be assigned to the authors of the best paper selected by the award committee.

 On the last day of the conference, the conference program does not include any technical session.
 The program includes a walk to Manolates, one of the most picturesque and old villages of Samos.
 This beautiful village consists of narrow alleys, stone built houses and small squares bordered with traditional taverns and nice cafeterias.
 Lunch will be organized in Manolates.